 While some growth symptoms may manifest at birth, others may arise during later stages of your child's development.
 The majority of symptoms will become apparent in children past the age of 5.

 Growth disorders may be accompanied by:

 Diagnosis and Treatment of Growth Disorders

 If you believe your child is impacted by slow growth, talk to their doctor.
-Your child's doctor will observe their health and growth over several months.
+Your child's doctor will routinely examine their height and weight.
 They may conduct blood tests to establish the cause of slow growth.
 X-rays may be taken, as well.
 The doctor may also examine your child's pituitary gland, which creates growth hormone.

 Although treatment of growth disorders is not urgent, earlier diagnosis can help some children to cope better.
 The following are treatment options that doctors may recommend for children in an earlier stage of development: